The Best of The Doors (1985 album)

 The Best of The Doors is a compilation album by American rock group the Doors.
-Released in 1985, the double LP set contains 18 songs from their six albums with lead singer Jim Morrison, including charting singles and selected album cuts.
+Released in November 1985, the double LP set contains 19 songs from their six albums with lead singer Jim Morrison, including charting singles and selected album cuts.
 Danny Sugerman contributed a short essay that discusses the band's origins and influences and Morrison's personality, and was printed inside the gatefold sleeve.

 When the album was released on compact disc in 1991 (with one bonus track), it reached number 32 in the U.S. and the top twenty in several other countries.
 In February 2007, the album was certified diamond by the Recording Industry Association of America.

 Critical reception

 In a retrospective review for AllMusic, Bruce Eder gave the album a rating of four and a half out of five stars.
 He commented that, when it was released in 1985, The Best of the Doors was the most comprehensive Doors compilation to date and provided a good overview.
 However, he opined that the Doors' songs are better heard in the context of the original albums than in compilations, and criticized the non-chronological ordering of the tracks.
 Eder added that the remastering of the Doors discography that began in 1996 "renders this collection somewhat less attractive than it was on its initial release".